Your Gen-X sisters are here🤘

 What do paid subscribers get?

-If you’re a paid subscriber to The TueNight Social you’ll get our TueDo List, natch, AND you’ll join our fabulous community of Gen-X women who know what’s up and have well-honed opinions on everything (everything), weekly open threads, and occasional posts from me (Margit).
+If you’re a paid subscriber to TueNight you’ll get our TueDo List, natch, AND you’ll join our fabulous community of Gen-X women who know what’s up and have well-honed opinions on everything (everything), weekly open threads, and occasional posts from me (Margit).
+You’ll also get discounts to our events.

 By becoming a paid subscriber, you’re also supporting the writers, editors, and assorted wonderful folk that produce TueNight.

 What do non-paid subscribers get?

 The weekly TueDo List of pop-culture picks and stories, and the Gen-X tailored Weekend Watch List.

 A little backstory…